Improving Addiction Recovery

 Overview

 About 1 out of every 7 young adults in the United States have a substance use disorder - nearly double the percentage of adults over age 25.
 Addiction takes the lives of thousands every year, while the stigma of addiction further isolates those that endure living with it.
+As part of my team's Master’s capstone, our clients, Oasis Recovery Center and Biomotivate, asked us to conceptualize a product that utilizes technology to modernize resources for people with addictions.

 Role